 Once you download the Fiit app, sign up and set up your subscription, you'll automatically receive a free 14-day trial.

-By having a membership, you'll gain access to over 600 classes and 20 training plans centred around the likes of HIIT, strength training, yoga, flexibility and much more.
-As we mentioned in the previous section, this also grants you access to live stats and leaderboards during workouts, giving you the ability to track your progress over time.
+By having a membership, you'll gain access to over 700 classes and training plans centred around the likes of HIIT, strength training, yoga, flexibility, breathing and much more.
+As we mentioned in the previous sections, this also grants you access to live stats and leaderboards during workouts, giving you the ability to track your progress over time.

 While it was once limited to the UK and Ireland, Fiit has now grown into a worldwide operation.
 The app is now available to download in 175 countries - including the US, Canada and Australia - and the company offers international shipping on its chest straps, too, which can be bought in GBP, USD or EUR.

 If you're looking to sign up - which you can do on the Fiit website - payment will be taken in GBP and then converted into your local currency.
 For those who join via Apple's App Store, payment will be instead be taken in the local currency of your App Store.